High Availability Setup

 - Features: Pub/Sub notifications, automatic expiration

-- Requirements: Redis server accessible by all ACP instances
+- Requirements: Redis server accessible by all ACP replicas

 3. PostgreSQL Store